rgeniesse/sensu-pushbullet-handler/README.md

 Help:

 ```
-The Sensu Go handler for Pushover
+The Sensu Go handler plugin for pushbullet

 Usage:
   sensu-pushbullet-handler [flags]

 Flags:
-  -a, --api.token string   Pushbullet API app token, use default from PUSHBULLET_APP_TOKEN env var
+      --alldevices      Bool for sending notifications to all devices
+  -d, --device string   A device registered with Pushbullet
   -h, --help            help for sensu-pushbullet-handler
+  -t, --token string    Pushbullet API app token, use default from PUSHBULLET_APP_TOKEN env var
 ```

 ## Contributing